 Similarly to when taking your initial theory test, the earlier that you begin preparing, the less you will have to cram in long revision sessions that may not prove to be as effective as you had hoped.

 Nail Show Me, Tell Me Questions

-The advanced driving course in which you opt for depicts the number of ‘show me, tell me’ questions you are required to get right, this will be explained by your instructor when your exam approaches and they will be able to answer any necessary questions you may have.
+The number of ‘show me, tell me’ questions you have to get right to pass will differ based on which advanced driving course you take.
+This will be explained by your instructor when your exam approaches and they will be able to answer any necessary questions you may have.

 Lastly, Be Confident and Use Your Own Initiative

 Examiners love when you are able to prove that you can use your own initiative and react to situations calmly.
 Essentially, their role is to test whether you are a positive driver who they can trust will be safe on the road and respect other road users.
 Be confident and have faith in yourself!